|

 37. immortality

-the quality or state of being immortal
+the state of eternal life

 38. instinct